How to Lay a Patio

 How to Clean Your Patio?

 You will want to ensure you keep on top of your patio cleaning regime.
 It’s simple to do and low-cost, without the use of expensive jet sprays!
-For your patio cleaner, all you need is a bucket with warm water and mix a cup of washing up liquid.
+For your patio cleaner, all you need is a bucket with warm water and a mild, non-abrasive, cleaning solution.
 Then, apply the water generously across the surface of your patio; you can then begin scrubbing.
 Don’t be afraid of getting stuck in.
 We recommend you do this four times a year, so once every season would be a good way to remember it!

 FAQs